wp-plugins/wordfence/readme.txt

 Wordfence securely contacts our servers when doing a security scan.
 These include: comparing the hashes of your core, theme and plugin files against the official versions to see if security has been compromised, checking if URL's in your comments, posts and files are on any known list of dangerous URL's and checking if any of your file signatures match a large list of known malware files that constitute a security threat.

+= Does Wordfence support Multi-Site installations? =

+Yes.
+WordPress MU or Multi-Site as it's called now is supported and support is currently in beta.
+See the installation tab for more info.

 = Will Wordfence slow my site down? =